 The Biodome building houses five ecosystems - mimicking climate and landscape - through which visitors may stroll at leisure: 1.
 The Tropical Forest features lush vegetation and a steamy climate.
-2. The Laurentian Maple Forest is home to beavers, otters and lynx.
-Tree leaves actually turn colour and fall off the branches in autumn.
-3. The Gulf of St. Lawrence boasts 2.5 million litres of "sea water" produced on-site.
+2. The Laurentian Maple Forest is home to beavers, otters, and lynx.
+Tree leaves actually turn color and fall off the branches in autumn.
+3. The Gulf of St. Lawrence boasts 2.5 million liters of "sea water" produced on-site.
 4. The Labrador Coast represents a subarctic zone of rocky coastline, with steep cliffs, no vegetation but a plethora of entertaining puffins.
-5. The Sub-Antarctic Islands feature a volcanic landscape with a temperature hovering between between 2ºC and 5ºC.
+5. The Sub-Antarctic Islands feature a volcanic landscape with a temperature hovering between 2ºC and 5ºC.
 Four species of penguins live here.

 Read more about Land biomes.

 Address: 4777 Avenue Pierre de Coubertin in east end Montreal

 Pay parking is at 3000 and 3200 Viau Street, including one underground lot.
 A parking ticket is also valid for same-day parking at Botanical Garden/Insectarium/Planetarium parking lots.

 How Much Time Should You Spend at the Montreal Biodome?